 Flagship of a Metabolist future

-Metabolism’s rise and fall is bookended by two important events a decade apart.
+Metabolism’s rise and fall are bookended by two important events a decade apart.
 Its first manifesto dates from 1960 and marks the genesis of its theoretical formulation.
 Ten years later, theory evolved into practice with the Expo70 in Osaka.
 The event’s significance went far beyond the movement and came to be seen as an important moment in the definition and understanding of contemporary Japan.

 A late arrival, Nakagin represented the last opportunity for the realisation of the movement’s ideas.
 As such Kisho Kurokawa, the building’s architect and one of the founders of the movement, took the opportunity to sculpt an ideal.
 Unfortunately (and unsurprisingly) he could only build it on a scale much smaller than the theoretical projects he had previously developed.
 While the movement of the façade, the proportion of the base and the top of the cores were designed to shape a form that was natural and organic, in fact this was only in theory.
 In clear conceptual contradiction, the architect stated publicly that each inhabitant would contribute to the construction of the building’s identity, but in reality it was he who merged all the decisions.